kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 # Kadena client libraries

-The Kadena client is a collection`of libraries, functions, and utilities written in TypeScript to provide a familiar application programming interface (API) for interacting with smart contracts and the Kadena network.
+The [kadena.js](https://github.com/kadena-community/kadena.js) repository provides a collection`of libraries, functions, utilities, and sample applications that are written in TypeScript.
+The libraries are designed to provide a familiar application programming interface (API) for interacting with smart contracts and the Kadena network.

-For a list of released Kadena client packages, see the [kadena.js](https://github.com/kadena-community/kadena.js/tree/main) repository.
+For a complete list of released packages and release notes for each package, see the [kadena.js README](https://github.com/kadena-community/kadena.js/blob/main/README.md) repository.
 This section provides basic reference information for the `@kadena/client` library.
 The `@kadena/client` library provides a TypeScript-based API for interacting with smart contracts and Chainweb nodes on the Kadena network.